sveltejs/svelte/site/content/tutorial/08-stores/02-auto-subscriptions/text.md

 <h1>The count is {count_value}</h1>
 ```

 It starts to get a bit boilerplatey though, especially if your component subscribes to multiple stores.
-Instead, Svelte has a trick up its sleeve — you can reference a store value by prefixing the store name with `$`:
+Instead, Svelte has a trick up its sleeve — you can reference a store value by prefixing the store variable with `$`:

 ```html
 <script>